howsoai/platform-installation-examples/oidc/troubleshooting.md

 Empty or incorrect scopes will likely show up during the IdP authorization, and appear as [Authentication Errors](#authentication-errors).
 However, if your IdP requires extra scopes from the default `openid profile email`, those may appear as server errors, as they result in issues when calling the `userinfoEndpoint` or the `tokenEndpoint`.

 These issues may not be in the actual call to the endpoint, but in the processing of the response.
-So look for errors in the [User Management Service Logs](#check-the-user-management-service-logs) that might help indicate what is wrong.
+So look for errors in the [UMS Logs](#check-the-user-management-service-logs) that might help indicate what is wrong.
 ```sh
   File "/opt/venv/lib/python3.11/site-packages/mozilla_django_oidc/auth.py", line 117, in get_username
     return username_algo(claims.get("email"))